tingzhouu/tingzhouu.github.io/_posts/2023-03-19-typescript-class-decorators.markdown

 # Introduction

-Class decorators provide the option to structure your code _differently_.
+Decorators provide the option to structure your code _differently_.

-What can be done in class decorators, can also be achieved with usual TypeScript code.
+What can be done with decorators, can also be achieved with usual TypeScript code.

-Those who have largely been using JavaScript or TypeScript only may find the syntax of class decorators to be foreign, and even confusing at times.
+Those who have largely been using JavaScript or TypeScript only may find the syntax of decorators to be foreign, and even confusing at times.

 There are several popular open-source projects that heavily use decorators.
 Having this knowledge will come in handy.
 Some examples are: